mxenabled/sso-api-proxy/README.md

 This is a proxy server used to get Widget SSO URLs from our Platform API.
 Any configuration that you could normally pass to the Platform API via the request body or a header can be passed in this server as well.

+## Getting started

+You'll need to have your client's API information (API key and client ID) and a user guid handy.

+To get started, simply run `node main` and follow the prompts.
+The first time you start the server, you'll be asked for your client's API information.
+This information is then saved to a file named `.env`.
+If you want to use a different client, you'll need to either modify or delete this file.

+## Making requests

 This server expects request URLs with the following form:

 ```
 http://localhost:8089/<widget>/<user_guid>